maate/task-friend/README.md

 But you can also shut him up.
 If you really want to do this, use the `-s` option (s for [s]ilent -- or if you like -- [s]hut up)

 Now, Task Friend doesn't always listen to you.
 If something really weird happens, he won't shut up, but he'll make sure to tell you about it - you know the type, right?
-For example, if one of your tasks returns an error.
+For example, if one of your tasks returns an error, Task Friend will log this to the console even if you are not in debug mode.

-If errors are important to you as well, use the `-b` (for [b]reak) to break task processing when there's an error in one of your tasks.
+If errors are important to you, use the `-b` (for [b]reak).
+This breaks the task processing when there's an error in one of your tasks.
+Task Friend prints the error message, kills running tasks, stops further task processing, and exists immediately.

 Want to store the output in a file?
-Windows is your friend here.
+Windows is your friend.
 Use `>` to create a new file and `>>` to append to an existing (will create a new if it doesn't exist).

 Output from your tasks is only (and always) recorded when debugging is enabled: